pathjo0826/Wedding/README.md

 To build for re-deployment run `ng build --configuration=production --base-href https://pathjo0826.github.io/Wedding/`

-## Deploy
+## Deploy GitHub

 To deploy the build run `npx angular-cli-ghpages --dir=dist/wedding-app`

-When the app is deployed on GitHub pages it is accessible worldwide on: `https://github.com/pathjo0826/Wedding`
+When the app is deployed on GitHub pages it is accessible worldwide on: `https://pathjo0826.github.io/Wedding/`

-## Using Custom Domain
+## Deploy Using Custom Domain

 The Build and Deploy steps look slightly different.
 Use the following steps:

 1. Build command: `ng build --configuration=production --base-href=/`
-2. Deploy command: `npx angular-cli-ghpages --dir=dist/wedding-app` (same as before!)
+2. Deploy command: `npx angular-cli-ghpages --dir=dist/wedding-app`
 3. Go to Github Repository > Settings > Pages and add Custom Domain: `patrikandclaudia2025.com`

 ## AppCheck